OFFSHORE WIND ENERGY AREAS

 The departments of Energy and Interior have launched an offshore wind energy initiative to aggressively deploy offshore wind over the next five years.
 The goal of this program is to reduce cost and development risks and ease the regulatory constraints that have hindered construction in order to facilitate 86 gigawatts of offshore wind in the United States by 2050.

-Since 2013, the federal government has leased 10 sites on a competitive basis off the east coast for offshore wind development – as shown in the map below.
+Since 2013, the federal government has leased ten sites on a competitive basis off the east coast for offshore wind development.
 With improvements in technology and state mandates for offshore wind, these lease sales have attracted both experienced European companies and new U.S. entrants.
 The latest lease went for a record price of $42 million to Statoil for an area off the coast of New York.

 HYDROPOWER, LAND-BASED WIND, AND OFFSHORE WIND